From Oregon Hikers Field Guide

 - Hikes including this location:

-Looking up from the Zigzag overlook is Zigzag Glacier, which is the source of the Zigzag River.
-From the Zigzag, water flows into the Sandy River and eventually out to the Columbia (near Troutdale, OR).
+Looking up from the Zigzag Overlook, you can see the Zigzag Glacier, which is the source of the Zigzag River.
+The Zigzag River flows into the Sandy River and eventually out to the Columbia (near Troutdale, OR).

 - The Zigzag Glacier originates in the crater between Crater Rock and Hawkins Cliff below Illumination Rock.
 This was the first glacier on Mt.
 Hood to be trod upon by the white man when Joel Palmer climbed the slope in 1845.
 The Zigzag Glacier today has receded vastly.
 It drains into the Zigzag River, Lost Creek, and Rushing Water Creek.

 There an off-trail route that can give you a more up-close-and-personal view of the glacier and the rest of the uphill geologic features.
 It is a difficult, unmaintained footpath up and across to a point at 8000 foot elevation.
 The trail switchbacks back down towards Mississippi Head, and eventually back down toward Paradise Park.
 It is not a recommended route except for experienced hikers, - and then only in optimum weather conditions.